This policy applies to applications to begin study at the University of Leeds in the academic year 2021-22.

 Guidance for trans applicants

 Applicants who do not wish to disclose their trans status to the Faculty/School admissions team but require their status to be changed should email the Research Postgraduate Admissions team and the team will be able to support them through the process.
 The University is required to carry out identity checks as part of the registration process, and/or admissions staff may be required to advise the relevant Admissions Manager of a status change in order to facilitate removal of any previous documentation, however these will be undertaken confidentially and with sensitivity.
-Full guidance to support trans staff, postgraduate researchers and students can be found on Equality Policy Unit website.
+Full guidance to support trans staff, postgraduate researchers and students can be found on the Equality and Inclusion Unit website.

 Appeals and complaints